-A Forex broker is just an intermediary which gives you access to the Forex Interbank market and executes trades on behalf of their clients.
-Regardless of the fact that all Forex brokers supply the same basic service, we can distinguish different types of brokers.
-Before you start to choose your preferred Forex broker, it’s important to understand that not all Forex brokers are the same as they’re structured on different trading models.
-Our team at Trade Forex MY has put together a comprehensive list of our Forex Brokers here.
+A Forex broker is an intermediary between the Forex Interbank market and clients, with all Forex brokers supplying the same basic service.
+But, we can distinguish different types of brokers.
+Before you sign up with a new Forex broker, it’s important to understand that not all Forex brokers are the same as they’re structured on different trading models and make money in different ways.

 The Forex Brokers can be separated into two major categories: